-When did you first ride a motorbike?
+When did you first ride a motorcycle?

 I would ride around on little bikes and ATVs on a farm I used to work at in Ohio.
-My dad had a bike as well when I was growing up and he would always take me on the back of it.
+My dad had a bike when I was growing up and he would always take me on the back of it.
 I think that’s where I really fell in love with the idea of having a bike.

 "It’s life at hyper speed."

 "You omit the box and suddenly smell everything, hear everything and notice a whole heck of a lot more."

 What does it feel like to ride?